pemcg/mastering-automation-addendum-for-cloudforms-4.6/new_service_dialog_editor/chapter.md

 ## Creating a New Dialog

-The empty dialog editor displays the possible selection of element types that can be used as a vertical column along the left-hand side (see [Empty Dialog Editor](#i2)).
+The empty dialog editor displays the list of possible element types as a vertical column along the left-hand side of the editor (see [Empty Dialog Editor](#i2)).

 ![Empty Dialog Editor](images/screenshot2.png)